phoobynet/market-ripper/README.md

 # Port of queries on some DDL execution using a Postgres adapter
 db_pg_port = "8812"

+# Setting to 0 will cause the snapshots to update every 24 hours;
+snapshot_refresh_interval_mins = 5
 ```

 Assuming you have a QuestDB server up and running, start `market-ripper`